Shiigu/quake1randomizer/README.md

 > If weapon randomization is disabled, the weapon will be replaced by a Quad Damage, or a random Powerup in case proximity checks prevent it.

+> The odds of a monster spawned by the Horn of Conjuring follow the same rule as the current randomizer difficulty setting.
+Thus, the higher the Endless Castle level, the more likely you are to get a powerful monster.

 #### Weapon replacement chances on Biased Mode

 Every weapon has an even chance to be spawned.

 It works as follows:
-1. The Randomizer creates a "bag" of 6 shuffled weapons (Double-barreled Shotgun, Nailgun, Super Nailgun, Grenade Launcher, Rocket Launcher, Thunderbolt).
+1. The Randomizer creates a "bag" of 9 shuffled weapons (Double-barreled Shotgun, Nailgun, Super Nailgun, Grenade Launcher, Rocket Launcher, Thunderbolt, Proximity Gun, Laser Cannon, Mjolnir).
 If the map has been loaded via `changelevel` (such as by reaching a map exit), the weapons that were spawned in the previous map will be skipped (prioritizing weapons that the player could not have obtained yet); otherwise, the ones to be skipped will be the weapons the player already owns.
 2. It moves across the "bag" until it finds a weapon that hasn't been spawned or skipped yet and can be spawned in the target location.
 Having placed the already-owned weapons first, this gives priority to weapons the player isn't currently carrying.
 3. If it reaches the end of the bag without picking a weapon that can be spawned in the target location*, it spawns a powerup (except for a Biosuit or Red Armor suit) instead.
 4. If all weapons have spawned, it creates a new "bag", and goes back to Step 2.

-> The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned inside liquid surfaces, due to the fact it will instantly kill a non-invulnerable player if used in there.
+> The "can be spawned" rule specifically involves that the Thunderbolt and Mjolnir can't be spawned inside liquid surfaces, due to the fact they will instantly kill a non-invulnerable player if used in there.

 At every point in the weapon "bag", the following odds are calculated: